MCHENRY COUNTY WIRELESS ASSOCIATION CONSTITUTION

 ARTICLE VII – Meetings

 The Bylaws shall provide for regular and special membership meetings.
-A minimum for a quorum to conduct club business is one-third of the full members in good standing.
+A minimum for a quorum to conduct club business is one-fifth of the full members in good standing.

 ARTICLE VIII – Amendments